-The Print Room (formerly the Coronet Cinema)
+The Print Room (Formerly Coronet Cinema)

-The Coronet opened in 1898 as a theater and was such a well-respected venue that it was where King Edward VII saw a performance and Sir John Gielgud watched his first Shakespeare play.
+The Coronet opened as a theater in 1898 and was such a well-respected venue that it was where King Edward VII saw a performance and Sir John Gielgud watched his first Shakespeare play.
 It served as a cinema for the local community for years and was transformed back to a theater in 2010.

 03 of 10

 Bella & Max's House

 04 of 10

 Portobello Road Market

 06 of 10

 The Travel Bookshop

 07 of 10

 The Blue Door (William's Flat)

-It was replaced with a black door to not attract so much attention, but time has moved on and the current owners have kindly painted the door blue again (new pic needed - sorry about that).
+The house was once owned by the movie's screenplay writer, Richard Curtis.
+The blue door was incredibly popular and many people came to write their name on it, but the original was removed and sold at auction at Christie's.
+It was replaced with a black door to not attract so much attention, but time has moved on and the current owners have kindly painted the door blue again.

-The property is valued in the multi-millions and is actually a converted chapel, with huge windows and ornate church features so not anything like the studio set used for the interior filming in the movie.
-You can't see any of this... from the street though so simply look for a blue door near the corner of Portobello Road and other confused tourists also wondering if that's the right door.
-It is.Continue to 8 of 9 below.
+The property is valued in the multi-millions and is actually a converted chapel, with huge windows and ornate church features so nothing like the studio set used for the interior scenes in the movie.
+You can't see any of this... from the street though, but you can snap a quick photograph in front of the new blue door.Continue to 8 of 10 below.

 08 of 10

 09 of 10

-End of the Walking Tour
+Ending the Walking Tour